samuel-bohman/my-personal-website/content/home/teaching.md

 +++

-I have been teaching the following courses at Stockholm University:
+I have been teaching the following courses in the Department of Computer and Systems Sciences:

 - DSA: Decision Support and Analysis
+- DSK2:PRJ Project in Software Engineering

-In addition, I have been supervising over ten bachelor students carrying out their thesis projects.
+In addition, I have supervised and mentored over ten undergraduate students in their thesis projects.